 Golden Retriever

-There is so much to love about the Golden Retriever.
-These beautiful Scottish gundogs are powerful yet always retain a puppyish look.
-They’re a perennially popular breed among American dog owners thanks to their happy disposition and strong sense of devotion.
-One look into those kind, soulful, and loving eyes, and you’ll be smitten!
+The Golden Retriever’s a beautiful Scottish gundog who’s powerful, yet always retains a puppyish look.
+They’re a perennially popular breed thanks to their happy disposition and strong sense of devotion.

 -